 From what we were told, the health pass will send an email to POLO (I also received a notification email from the site to POLO) to verify if the vaccination details you provided in the form are accurate (make sure to write down your complete vaccination details such as type of vaccine, date and batch number of first dose and second dose, including Health Center where vaccination has been done.

 D. Traze App- It is also indicated that we have to install this application.
 I’ve downloaded it in BH but I don’t know the purpose yet.
 This is individual registration, again with your personal details in the PH, and will give you your own QR code upon completion.
 So, I guess this is for contact tracing while we were in the Phil.

 Once you are done with this, you are now READY TO TRAVEL!

-3. Preparation: Dont forget all the travel related documents regardless if you will be needing it or not.
+3. Preparation: Dont forget all the travel-related documents regardless of whether you will be needing them or not.
 Better you have it in advance and photocopied in multiple sets.